 Many organizations use a perimeter-focused cybersecurity strategy that has limited-to-no visibility or control over potential malicious traffic inside the network perimeter, a single layer of defense.
 That single layer ultimately can become a single point of failure in a security strategy.

 Conversely, a network implementing defense in depth has multiple layers of security controls improving the probability that, if one layer is defeated, another will identify and block the attack.
 Ideally, these controls are layered in a manner that gives the organization the best chance of preventing exposure to risk, but also achieving the critical measure of detecting when such controls have failed.

-Additionally, attackers typically choose to target “low hanging fruit” - those that have fewer layers of defense - over “high-visibility”, or those that have numerous layers of security controls and a higher likelihood of being detected.
+Additionally, attackers typically choose to target “low hanging fruit” - those that have fewer layers of defense - over “high-visibility," or those that have numerous layers of security controls and a higher likelihood of being detected.
 These compromised systems then become a launchpad for more advanced attack strategies, now more likely to surreptitiously succeed.

-Defense in depth security controls come in many different forms but are classified into physical (like a locked door), technical (like data encryption), and administrative (policies and procedures).
+Defense-in-depth security controls come in many different forms but are classified into physical (like a locked door), technical (like data encryption), and administrative (policies and procedures).

-With the explosion in popularity of cloud computing, it’s important to explore implementing defense in depth in the cloud.
+With the explosion in the popularity of cloud computing, it’s important to explore implementing defense in depth in the cloud.
 However, information technology and security teams need to be aware this looks different than in a traditional network since the organization does not have the ability to implement all three types of security controls and must rely upon the CSP to provide a subset of them.

 Related Reading: Monitoring Telework Security with Disappearing Network Perimeters